Cosmogenic Origin of KM3-230213A: Delayed Gamma-Ray Emission from A Cosmic-Ray Transient: Discussions

 In our work, we explore the cosmogenic $\nu$ and $\gamma$-ray signatures from a transient point source that can account for the flux derived from KM3-230213A detection.
 We assume the source accelerates UHE protons up to $\approx10$ EeV.
 The dominant energy-loss process for protons below $E\lesssim 2\times10^{18}$ eV is that due to adiabatic expansion of the Universe.
 The combined fit of the Auger spectrum and composition suggests a light nuclei composition at $\sim 1$ EeV with progressively heavier composition at $\gtrsim 10^{18.2}$ eV \citep{PierreAuger:2016use}.
 Beyond the ankle at $\gtrsim 10^{18.7}$ eV, the sources must originate from redshifts $z\lesssim 0.5$ to survive photodisintegration of heavier nuclei.
 An additional source population with pure proton injection and spectral index $\gtrsim2$ has been proposed to account for the diffuse UHECR spectrum \citep{Muzio:2019leu, Das:2020nvx}.
 This justifies our choice of the mass and energy spectrum injected by the transient.
 We assume it belongs to such a distinct subdominant source population, so that the cumulative contribution remains compatible with the diffuse IGRB background.

 Our numerical analysis incorporating 3-D deflections of UHE protons in the EGMF reveals a time delay of cosmogenic $\gamma$-rays that peaks at around $\sim 100$ kyr with respect to the light crossing time.
 This is consistent with the analytical estimates of the time delay due to inverse-Compton cooling and bending of the electron trajectory in the EGMF.
 Hence, if the origin of KM3-230213A is truly cosmogenic, the time evolution of the $\gamma$-ray spectrum shows that a detection at the current epoch is challenging.
 However, for similar cosmological transients in the past, the gamma-ray spectrum peaks at $\sim 10$ TeV for a source at $z\lesssim 0.2$.
 For a source at $\sim0.1$, as seen in Fig.~\ref{fig:d435}, the event fraction of 100 GeV -- 100 TeV photons is significant at $\Delta t \sim 10^4$, when the neutrino event rate declines.
 At higher source distances, the neutrino spectrum evolves over Myr time-delay scales within the 90\% central energy range of the KM3NeT event.
 However, at higher redshifts, the peak energy of the $\gamma$-rays shifts to lower energy, as expected for a fully developed EM cascade, and is below the detection threshold for a prudent choice of EGMF.
 This implies multi-TeV $\gamma$-ray and sub-EeV neutrino flux may be correlated for comoving source distances $\lesssim 500$ Mpc.
+The effects of the Galactic magnetic field can be neglected here, since nearly all secondaries are produced at distances from Earth much larger than the virial radius of our Galaxy and well beyond the observer size in our simulations.